Skip to main content Skip to navigation

 These complaints each have their own particular policies.
 Please consult the following links if considering making complaints of this nature:

-Disciplinary Regulations - these deal with student misconduct which interferes with the proper functioning or activities of the University, with those who work or study at the University, or which otherwise damages the University.
+Disciplinary Regulations - these deal with student misconduct which interferes with the proper functioning or activities of the University, with those who work or study at the University, or which otherwise damages the University and the process to be followed in relation to this.

-Staff Grievances - The Human Resources Grievance Procedure applies to non-academic staff.
-Grievances are concerns, problems or complaints that employees raise with their employer.
+Staff Grievances - The people team Grievance Procedure applies to all University staff.
+Grievances are concerns, problems or complaints that employees raise with their employer regarding their employment.

-Whistleblowing Code of Practice - this makes provision for staff contractually connected with the University to raise concerns about serious malpractice within the University and to do so with the knowledge that their action will be viewed positively and that they will be protected from victimization.
+Whistleblowing Code of Practice - this makes provision for University staff to raise concerns about serious malpractice within the University and to do so with the knowledge that their action will be viewed positively and that they will be protected from victimisation.

-If you are uncertain as to whether your particular complaint falls under one of the above you should consult your HR Business Partner.
+If you are uncertain as to whether your particular complaint falls under one of the above you should consult your People Partner.

 3. Complaints or feedback relating to other matters

-If you are a member of staff who wishes to provide feedback/make a complaint about any area of University service that you have received that is not covered above, please take the following steps:
+If you are a member of staff who wishes to provide feedback/make a complaint about any area of University service that you have received that is not covered above in section 2, please take the following steps:

 1. If your comment involves a specific feedback or complaint, you should call the general departmental enquiries number or email as listed on the appropriate departmental website.
 Some University departments specifically provide guidance on their departmental websites about giving feedback or making a complaint.
-You should contact your HR Business Partner if you are a member of staff.
+You should contact your People Partner if you are a member of staff for further advice.

 3. If after communicating your concerns to the relevant department you feel that the issue has not been resolved to your satisfaction in a timely way and you wish to complain, you should write to the relevant Head or Director of the department who will provide an initial response typically within twenty University working days of receipt.